uconn

 College of Liberal Arts & Sciences, Office of Dean Eric Bybee Matt Feely Nicole Jagielo

-Communication Katie Knight Matt Feely Nicole Jagielo
+Communication Joanna Sabal Matt Feely Nicole Jagielo

 Comcast Center of Excellence for Security Innovation Eric Bybee Rachel Humberson Jeanette Morales